AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-debugging-with-events.md

 3. This will open up a blade showing all of the events that have impacted any of your subscriptions for the past 7 days.
 At the top is a chart showing data by level, and below that is the full list of logs:
     ![All events](./media/insights-debugging-with-events/Insights_AllEvents.png)

+>[!NOTE]
->[AZURE.NOTE] You can only view the 500 most recent events for a given subscription in the Azure portal.
+> You can only view the 500 most recent events for a given subscription in the Azure portal.

 4. You can click on any log entry to see the events that made it up.
 For example, when you deploy something to a resource group, many different resources may be created or modified.
 For each entry you can see:
     * The **Level** of the event - for example, it could be just something to track (**Informational**), or when something has gone wrong that you need to know about (**Error**).